ARMmbed/mbed-os-5-docs/docs/api/rtos/Thread.md

 ## Memory considerations

-All the internal thread data structures are part of the C++ class, but by default, the thread stack will be allocated on the heap.
-Memory will be allocated at the runtime, during the call to `start` method.
-If dynamic memory usage is not desirable, user can provide their own static memory using the constructor parameters.
+All the internal thread data structures are part of the C++ class, but by default, the thread stack is allocated on the heap.
+Memory is allocated at the run time during the call to `start` method.
+If you don't want to use dynamic memory, you can provide your own static memory using the constructor parameters.

-Default stack size is 4K, but it can be overridden by application using config system by setting `THREAD_STACK_SIZE` option to the required size in mbed_app.json, for details see [configuration](../../reference/configuration/configuration.md).
+The default stack size is 4K.
+However, the application can override it by using the configuration system and setting the `THREAD_STACK_SIZE` option to the required size in `mbed_app.json`.
+For details, please see the [configuration documentation](../../reference/configuration/configuration.md).

 ## Thread class reference